rpip/dba/README.md

 ## Installation

-For now, you need Go and the [glide](https://github.com/Masterminds/glide) build to install dba.
+For now, you need Go and the [glide](https://github.com/Masterminds/glide) build tool on your system to get this running.
 Downloadable binaries will be available soon.

 ``` shell
 λ git clone github.com/rpip/dba